-Particle system is a Unity function used to create effects such as sparks and flames in a scene.
+Particle systems is a Unity function designed to create effects such as sparks and flames in a scene.

-By using 3D models, landscapes, and animations, creators can create almost anything with Unity, but by using the particle system, creators can express their creativity even further.
+By using 3D models, landscapes, and animations, creators can design almost anything with Unity.
+However, by using particle systems, creators can express their creativity even further.

-In this article, I am going to introduce the basics of the particle system, and a tutorial of how to install a particle package and use it.
+In this article, I am going to introduce the basics of the particle system and also provide a tutorial on how to install a particle package and use it.

 Select 「Game Object」→「Effects」→「Particle System」 from the menu bar.

-A animation like a white sphere will become added to the scene.
-This is a particle.
+An animation like these white spheres can be added to a scene.
+This is an example of a particle system.

-Select Particle System in the Hierarchy window, and a window named ‘Particle Effect’ will appear at the bottom right of the scene.
+Select Particle System in the Hierarchy window.
+A window named ‘Particle Effect’ will appear at the bottom right of the scene.
 This is called a preview panel.

-Details of the particle is shown in the preview panel.
+Details about the particle is shown in the preview panel.